2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

     import <profile_pic_name> from "../assets/profile_pic_name.jpg";
     ```
 ### TO-DO List APP
-1. Create two components `AddTodo.js` and `todo.js` in the src/component/ directory
+1. Navigate to `src/components/AddTodo.js` and `src/components/todos.js`
     + `AddTodo.js`
-      1. import Button and TesxtField from material UI like so: `import { Button, TextField } from "@mui/material";`
+      1. import Button and TextField from material UI like so: `import { Button, TextField } from "@mui/material";`
       2. Both `handleChange` and `handleSubmit` functions are already provided for you.
 Paste the code below in the `div` tag inside the render() function.
       ```
       <TextField